Mallspråket för calibre

 • program: 'f.o' in field('series') returns '1' if the book’s series matches the regular expression f.o (e.g., foo, Off Onyx, etc.), otherwise ''.

-• program: 'science' inlist field('#genre') returns '1' if any of the book’s genres match the regular expression science, e.g., Science, History of Science, Science Fiction etc., otherwise ''.
+• program: 'science' inlist $#genre returns '1' if any of the values retrieved from the book’s genres match the regular expression science, e.g., Science, History of Science, Science Fiction etc., otherwise ''.

-• program: '^science$' inlist field('#genre') returns '1' if any of the book’s genres exactly match the regular expression ^science$, e.g., Science.
+• program: '^science$' inlist $#genre returns '1' if any of the book’s genres exactly match the regular expression ^science$, e.g., Science, otherwise ''.
 The genres History of Science and Science Fiction don’t match.
-If there isn’t a match then returns ''.

 • program: if field('series') != 'foo' then 'bar' else 'mumble' fi returns 'bar' if the book’s series is not foo.
 Otherwise it returns 'mumble'.